Background

 Machining Process Overview

-Process timing calculations for our proposed design show that it has a 5-year NPV (net present value) of $4.7M, and a 6-week payback period.
+Our proposed design has a 5-year NPV (net present value) of $4.7M, and a 6-week payback period, making it an excellent investment.

-Several noteworthy contributions I made to this project were:
+Several core contributions I made to this project were:

 • Design of the top and bottom rotary tool wheels and their associated end-effectors

-• Creation of the detailed machining process flow chart for hardware, software, and sensing operations
+• Creation of the detailed flow chart for hardware, controls, and sensing operations

 • Design of the graphic user interface (GUI) in MATLAB